Where is it safe to swim?

 Why are storm drains and runoff a problem?

 - Storm drain and runoff water can contain disease-causing pathogens and viruses.
 As a general precaution, swimmers should avoid body contact with storm water or runoff, and the ocean waters impacted by the runoff.
-Permanent signs will be placed at or near each drain that flows onto the beach, warning the public to avoid storm water and runoff.
 After a rainstorm, the ocean waters impacted by the storm should be avoided for at least 72 hours due to high bacteria levels that could be present in the storm - induced runoff.

 What are the ocean waters tested for?